 Victoria’s new Psychological Health Regulations effective 1 December 2025 – what employers need to know

-The Victorian Government has published the Occupational Health and Safety (Psychological Health) Regulations 2025, which will take effect from 1 December 2025.
-These Regulations require Victorian employers to identify and manage psychological health risks with the same level of diligence as physical hazards.
+The Victorian Government has published the Occupational Health and Safety (Psychological Health) Regulations 2025, which take effect on 1 December 2025.
+These Regulations require Victorian employers to identify and manage psychological health risks with the same rigour as physical hazards.
+Psychological health refers to employees’ overall mental wellbeing, while psychosocial risks are the work-related factors that can negatively affect that wellbeing if not properly managed.

 What are psychosocial hazards?